Environmental sustainability and resilience are at the heart of the design and construction of Tākina.

 Features will include:

 - Enhanced thermal insulation and high-performance double glazing using SEFAR technology, for improved thermal comfort and energy efficiency.
-Tākina is the first building in NZ to incorporate this technology
+Tākina is the first building in New Zealand to incorporate this technology

 - High efficiency LED lighting system and automatic controls for energy savings